meng-ucalgary/seng-637-assignment-5/Assignment5-ReportTemplate.md

 ## Division of team work
-Michael worked on the Assessment using Reliability Growth Testing section.
+Michael worked on the Assessment using "Reliability Growth Testing" and the "Similarity and Differences between the two techniques" sections.

 ## Difficulties, challenges, and lessons learned